 For the 27th MCM, a lottery registration was introduced due to the high demand to participate in this event.
 To ease the concerns of the frequent participants, the MCM instituted the Runners Club, offering those runners who had completed the MCM five or more times a guaranteed entry.

 Adding further growth to MCM Weekend, on Oct.
-29, 2006, the MCM10K was introduced as the MCM grew the Marine Corps 8K into an event that now hosts 10,000 participants.
+29, 2006, the MCM10K was introduced as the MCM grew the Marine Corps 8K into an event that boasts a start on the National Mall.

 The Penguin Award was first presented on Oct.
 28, 2007.
 The award honors Marine Maj.
 Megan McClung, who was killed in action in Iraq in December 2006.
 An enthusiastic Public Affairs Officer and runner, McClung was selected race director of MCM Forward in October of that year.
 The event was created for service members deployed overseas to be able to run the MCM.
 McClung presented a stuffed Penguin named 'Paul' (a character in one of her favorite books) to the final finisher of MCM Forward.
 Today, the Penguin Award tradition continues for the final MCM finisher.